 Some of the things that hotlines aim to provide are:

+Answers about what to expect from treatment.
 Seeking out treatment for substance addiction can be a scary prospect for many people with addictions.
 Callers may be concerned about withdrawal symptoms, how long treatment will last, whether they should stop using substances before going to treatment, and what they need to bring with them to treatment.
-Hotlines can answer questions about all of these topics and support people as they prepare to seek treatment
+Hotlines can answer questions about all of these topics and support people as they prepare to seek treatment.

 Because there are so many different drug abuse hotlines available that could be attached to different treatment centers, there can be differences in the quality of the operations.
 If you feel uncomfortable with the person you are speaking with or the methods they are using to deliver information to you, then you have a right to be wary about the legitimacy of the organization.